RURTEL

-In 1986, the Arkleton Trust, an independent research charity based in the Highlands of Scotland, launched Rurtel, one of the earliest public access computer-based communications networks of its kind in Europe.
+In 1986, the Arkleton Trust, an independent research charity based in the Highlands of Scotland, launched Rurtel, one of the earliest public-access computer-based communications network of its kind in Europe.
 The aim was to demonstrate and explore the potential for new and emerging information and communications technologies in remote rural areas, with particular emphasis on organisations and individuals involved in community, educational and economic development in the Highlands and Islands of Scotland, one of the most remote and sparsely populated regions in Europe.

 Origins

 The Arkleton Trust was established in 1977 to study new approaches to rural development and education, and improve understanding between rural policymakers, academics, practitioners and rural people.

 The Trust has a long-standing reputation for its national and international work on rural development policy and practice, encouraging the sharing of experience and knowledge gained, with particular emphasis on assisting and promoting rural development in the less favoured regions around the world.
 It has done this through high-level seminars, its publications programme, study tours, fellowships and major international research projects.

-In 1982, the Arkleton Trust, under the leadership of its Programme Director, Dr. John Bryden led a twelve-nation, five-year, multi-national European research programme on Rural Change in Europe.
-As part of the programme, the Arkleton Trust piloted an early asynchronous computer-mediated communications (CMC) system using CoSy (short for Conferencing System) software in early developed at the University of Guelph in Ontario, Canada.
+In 1985, the Arkleton Trust, under the leadership of its Programme Director Dr.John Bryden, commenced a twelve-nation, five-year, multi-national European research programme on Rural Change in Europe.
+As part of the programme, the Arkleton Trust piloted an early asynchronous computer-mediated communications (CMC) system using CoSy (short for Conferencing System) software, developed by Professor John Black,librarian at the University of Guelph in Ontario, Canada, and colleagues.
 The CoSy system was evaluated as the platform for linking project staff and researchers involved in compiling and analysing research material in institutions across Europe and North America.